Get your home holiday-ready 🎄 SEE ALL IDEAS

 Tips for Using a Soldering Station

-When it comes to soldered joints, oxidation—a form of corrosion between the soldering iron’s tip and oxygen, accelerated by heat—is the issue.
+When it comes to soldered joints, oxidation—a form of corrosion between the soldering iron’s tip and oxygen, accelerated by heat—poses the main issue.
 To help combat oxidation, soldering pros use flux: a chemical cleaning agent that helps prevent oxidation and promotes the flow of solder, allowing the solder to attach itself more easily to the joint.
-Your best bet: use hollow soldering wire with a rosin core; rosin helps the solder flow and reduces the effects of oxidation.
+Soldering wire with a rosin core is also helpful; rosin helps the solder flow and reduces the effects of oxidation.

 Soldering creates fumes and smoke.
-While most smaller jobs don’t create an actual health hazard, the fumes can give users a sore throat and possibly a headache, so always ventilate the areas when soldering.
-Open a window and use a fan to extract the irritants from the room, and consider wearing an N95 mask and other protective gear.
+While most smaller jobs won’t create serious health hazards, the fumes can give users a sore throat and possibly a headache, so it’s important to always keep the soldering area ventilated.
+Open a window and use a fan to remove irritants from the room, and consider wearing an N95 mask and other protective gear.

 When soldering a wire onto a control board, one pro move is to pre-tin the tip of the wire.
 Simply melt a bit of solder onto the wire end before soldering it to the board.
-This ensures an oxidation-free wire tip, and it allows the solder to attach faster to finish with a far more reliable result.
+This ensures an oxidation-free wire tip, and it allows the solder to attach faster and finish with a far more reliable result.
+The top soldering station tips include:

 • Use a rosin-core solder to help minimize oxidation.